kelibst/li-houses-api/README.md

- ## review_manager
+ ## lihouses-api

-> This project it was built on top of my knowledge of RoR and React.
+> This is the main Rails api for the lihouses-react project.
 <!-- > Idea and design by [Gregoire Veila](https://www.behance.net/gallery/14286087/Twitter-Redesign-of-UI-details) -->

 ![screenshot](screenshot.gif)